Supreme Commander

 Description official descriptions

-Players can play through the Campaign and carry on the story as one of the sides, or fight off computer enemies in Skirmish and human opponents in Multiplayer.
+Players can play through the campaign and carry on the story as one of the sides, or fight off computer enemies in skirmish and human opponents in multiplayer.

 The Xbox 360 version has redesigned controls and HUD.
 The game uses circular controls to replace the many short-cuts and buttons.
 The right stick is used to zoom in or out quickly.
 It also includes new units, updated maps and two new multiplayer modes (King of the Hill - defend a strategic point, and Command Point - capture as many civilian buildings as possible), available to play over Xbox Live with four players simultaneously.